-Switching oncologists can be stressful for a lot of reasons, but if you’re not satisfied with the one you have, it pays to shop around.
+Switching oncologists can be stressful for a lot of reasons, but if you’re not satisfied with the one you have and if it’s option, it pays to shop around.

 Last week, I had my six-month checkup.
 Btw, some oncologists turn their patients loose or switch things up to annual visits after five years or so.

 (If applicable, has this been the case with you?)

 Thus far, my oncologist continues to opt for seeing me every six months.

 At last week’s appointment, we talked about the usual stuff: my meds, (reluctantly, still staying the course with Exemestane) if I’m having any new symptoms (I am not), side effects (ugh) I deal with, blood work results and brca stuff.

 We discussed my recent skin cancer which I forgot to mention at my last appointment (oops).
 And of course, we talked (again) about our mutually agreed upon avoidance of using the word, cure.